 2. Median Type

 The median type on an urban street affects the free flow speed estimation of the segment, and is categorized as “undivided” or “divided.”
-A divided median can be restrictive (raised curb, islands, or barriers) or nonrestrictive, including the TWLTL design (HCM6, page 18-60).
+A divided median can be restrictive (raised curb, islands, or barriers) or nonrestrictive, including the TWLTL design (6th Edition of HCM, page 18-60).
 Each affects the FFS results differently.
 On HCS Streets, the median type input is found under the Detailed Input data section of the user interface.
 It is defined on the software as the length of the median which is restrictive.
 For a TWLTL, this normally should be set as zero, unless the TWLTL contains islands, in which case the length of all islands and raised curbs should be added and inputted in this field.

 Restrictive Median Input on HCS Streets